akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 That afternoon, Beatrice wore out her legs, visiting many farms.

-At the first, the farmer's wife was scrubbing an empty coop with vinegar.
-"Can't help you, alas.
-The murrain took half the flock after the river burst its banks in April," she said, not looking up.
-"The damp-rot got into their lungs.
+At the first, the farmer’s wife was scrubbing an empty coop with vinegar.
+‘Can’t help you, alas.
+The murrain took half the flock after the river burst its banks in April,‘ she said, not looking up.
+‘The damp-rot got into their lungs.
 The few that survived, we sold to the pedlars a month ago just to buy seed grain.
-We're living on pottage and prayer."
+We’re living on pottage and prayer.‘

-Beatrice looked at the woman's wrinkled hands, then reached into her own purse.
-"Here's a little help from a neighbour."
+Beatrice looked at the woman’s wrinkled hands, then reached into her own purse.
+‘Here’s a little help from a neighbour.‘

 The woman looked up with red-rimmed eyes.
-"Nay, we'll do all right."
+‘Nay, we’ll do all right.‘

 Beatrice insisted.
-"Then keep it aside for me until it's needed.
-If not, another neighbour can benefit."
+‘Then keep it aside for me until it’s needed.
+If not, another neighbour can benefit.‘

 At these words, the woman accepted the gift.
-"I'll accept it as a mercy between neighbours then.
+‘I’ll accept it as a mercy between neighbours then.
 May God bless you, dear.
-Try big Edwin's farm, by the oak on the hill; he had some birds last I heard."
+Try big Edwin’s farm, by the oak on the hill; he had some birds last I heard.‘

 After a long walk, Beatrice arrived at the farm by the oak, where big Edwin was loading the last of his hay.
-"Looking for a bird?" he barked.
-"You're about two weeks late.
-The Abbot's Tithe collector came through on Sunday.
-The Abbey's own ponds were swept clean and their yards emptied when the King's household stayed there last week.
-The Abbot is holding us to our 'in-kind' debts to restock his own kitchen.
+‘Looking for a bird?‘ he barked.
+‘You’re about two weeks late.
+The Abbot’s Tithe collector came through on Sunday.
+The Abbey’s own ponds were swept clean and their yards emptied when the King’s household stayed there last week.
+The Abbot is holding us to our “in-kind’ debts to restock his own kitchen.
 If I had a prime gander left, it would be in a crate for the monks, not for sale, not even to your father.
-I mean no disrespect, miss."
+I mean no disrespect, miss.‘

 She crossed the river upstream, nearly falling in, and at long last reached the farm by the reedy wide river bend where Goosie came from as an egg.
 The owner herself came out to meet her.
-She looked at Beatrice's face and seemed to understand.
+She looked at Beatrice’s face and seemed to understand.

-"The King is back and you're after a bird for the King's table."
+‘The King is back and you’re after a bird for the King’s table.‘

 Beatrice nodded.
-"The purveyors… the Abbot… there is nothing."
+‘The purveyors… the Abbot… there is nothing.‘

 The nurse sighed, wiping her hands on her apron.
-"When you've served a king, you learn to watch which way the wind blows.
+‘When you’ve served a king, you learn to watch which way the wind blows.
 It started last year, child.
 When the border lords began their raids, they bought up every breeding pair in the shire to salt down for the winter garrisons.
-We thought we'd recover by this summer, but the King's own host has been marching this year, and they're taking the young birds before they can even grow fat.
-I've nothing left but scrawny things, all bone and pin-feathers."
+We thought we’d recover by this summer, but the King’s own host has been marching this year, and they’re taking the young birds before they can even grow fat.
+I’ve nothing left but scrawny things, all bone and pin-feathers.‘

-"I can't bear to send Goosie.
-Surely there is another," Beatrice pleaded.
+‘I can’t bear to send Goosie.
+Surely there is another,‘ Beatrice pleaded.

 The nurse looked towards the poultry shed.
-"Only the old gander.
-He's the last of the 1112 stock—"
+‘Only the old gander.
+He’s the last of the 1112 stock—‘

 Beatrice interrupted eagerly.
-"Then I'll buy him.
-I have the silver Mother left—"
+‘Then I’ll buy him.
+I have the silver Mother left—‘

 The nurse shook her head.
-"He's already spoken for.
-The Royal Marshal marked him with the King's seal yesterday.
-If I sell him to you, they'll hang me for theft of Crown property.
-He's not a bird any more, Beatrice; he's a piece of the King's war."
+‘He’s already spoken for.
+The Royal Marshal marked him with the King’s seal yesterday.
+If I sell him to you, they’ll hang me for theft of Crown property.
+He’s not a bird any more, Beatrice; he’s a piece of the King’s war.‘

 The nurse looked at her, blunt but not unkind.
-"Count it a blessing that your own bird has lived as long as she has.
-I can tell you that she's the only prime bird in three parishes that hasn't been crated for a knight's pot or soldier's cauldron."
+‘Count it a blessing that your own bird has lived as long as she has.
+I can tell you that she’s the only prime bird in three parishes that hasn’t been crated for a knight’s pot or soldier’s cauldron.‘

-Beatrice's throat tightened.
+Beatrice’s throat tightened.
 The news was too much for her to bear and she burst into large wet tears.
 The normally gruff nurse patted her back.

-The nurse's hand, calloused from years of plucking and grain-sorting, rested heavy on Beatrice's shoulder.
-She didn't offer empty comfort; in these parts, tears were as common as the rain.
+The nurse’s hand, calloused from years of plucking and grain-sorting, rested heavy on Beatrice’s shoulder.
+She didn’t offer empty comfort; in these parts, tears were as common as the rain.

-"Dry those, girl," the nurse muttered, her voice dropping to a gravelly whisper.
-"Salt water won't fatten a bird, and it won't soften a King's heart."
+‘Dry those, girl,‘ the nurse muttered, her voice dropping to a gravelly whisper.
+‘Salt water won’t fatten a bird, and it won’t soften a King’s heart.‘

 She looked Beatrice squarely in the eye, her expression hard as flint.
-"Only the King or God Himself can save your goose now.
+‘Only the King or God Himself can save your goose now.
 Go home, Beatrice.
-There is nothing more for you here."
+There is nothing more for you here.‘

 ---

-### Beatrice's Flight
+### Beatrice’s Flight

 Beatrice fled.
-The nurse's words tolled like a death knell.
+The nurse’s words tolled like a death knell.
 Brambles caught her legs; hedgerows slid past unseen.
 Her own breath was loud in her ears.
 She could not imagine how she reached home; her feet must have worked by memory alone.

 She was not thinking of the King.
 She was not thinking of the goose.
 She was thinking of Sir Guy.
-The man who had lied about her father's wound.
+The man who had lied about her father’s wound.
 The man who had counted her livestock.
-The man who had smiled and called her "insolent" and "foolish."
+The man who had smiled and called her ‘insolent’ and ‘foolish.‘

 She had almost trusted him.
 She had imagined a future with him.
 She had been a fool.

-She thought of her father's words, from the boundary walk, years ago: *"A man's character shows in small things.
-Watch how he treats those who can do nothing for him."*
+She thought of her father’s words, from the boundary walk, years ago: *’A man’s character shows in small things.
+Watch how he treats those who can do nothing for him.‘*

 She had not watched.
 She had been too busy being flattered.

 She pressed her forehead against the rough bark of a tree and let herself shake.
 No one saw.
-That was the rule now: be brave when they're watching, fall apart when they're not.
+That was the rule now: be brave when they’re watching, fall apart when they’re not.

 ---